zoolanders/documentation/src/pages/essentials-for-yootheme-pro/addons/icons/custom-collections.md

 ## Add Collection

-Adding a custom collection is simple as placing the collection in `media/yooessentials/icons/my-collection` for Joomla or `wp-content/yooessentials/icons/my-collection` for WordPress.
+Adding a custom collection is simple as placing the collection in `media/yooessentials/icons/mycollection` for Joomla or `wp-content/yooessentials/icons/mycollection` for WordPress.
 The collection will be automatically picked up and displayed among other collections in the icons picker modal.

 {% callout %}
-You can group the icons into subfolders for a better organization or style separation, eg `my-collection/group-a` or `my-collection/group-b`.
+You can group the icons into subfolders for a better organization or style separation, eg `mycollection/group-a` or `mycollection/group-b`.
+{% /callout %}

+{% callout type="warning"%}
+Notice that a collection name cannot contain hyphens `-`, while a group name doesn't have such limitation.
 {% /callout %}

 ---